filippotoso/eloquent-aggregates/README.md

 # Eloquent Aggregates

-A simple trait to add support for aggregates function in Eloquent models
+A simple trait to add support for aggregate functions in Eloquent models.

 ## Requirements